james-jasenia/james-jasenia/README.md

 ## Hi there 👋

-My name is James and I am an iOS Developer at GrowthOps.
+My name is James and I am an Mobile Developer at Officeworks.

 - 🎹 Hobbies are drawing, piano and real time strategy games.
 - 🍣 Love Japanese and Lebanese food.